mikefarah/yq/mkdocs/create.md

 Yaml files can be created using the 'new' command.
 This works in the same way as the write command, but you don't pass in an existing Yaml file.
+Currently this does not support creating multiple documents in a single yaml file.

 ```
 yq n <path> <new value>